0xcire/new-cardle/README.md

    `npm install` \
    `npm run dev`

+### issues

+- Following a more accurate formula is producing errors on my end when calculating bearing angle from guess to answer.

 ### remarks

 - searched and could not find an api that would be useful here,